tinymce/tinymce-docs/modules/ROOT/pages/browserify_cjs_npm.md

----
-layout: default
-title: Bundling an npm version of TinyMCE with CommonJS and Browserify
+# Bundling an npm version of TinyMCE with CommonJS and Browserify
-title_nav: CommonJS and npm
+:title_nav: CommonJS and npm
-description_short: Bundling an npm version of TinyMCE in a project using CommonJS and Browserify
+:description_short: Bundling an npm version of TinyMCE in a project using CommonJS and Browserify
-description: Bundling an npm version of TinyMCE in a project using CommonJS and Browserify
+:description: Bundling an npm version of TinyMCE in a project using CommonJS and Browserify
-keywords: browserify commonjs cjs npm modules tinymce
+:keywords: browserify commonjs cjs npm modules tinymce
----

 {% assign installtype = "an npm" %}
 {% assign bundler = "[Browserify](https://browserify.org/)" %}